List of The Green Green Grass characters: Imelda Cakeworthy

 Imelda (Ella Kenion) – Mrs Cakeworthy is The Grange's housecleaner.
 Various jokes have been made to her expense, referring to her lack of a work ethic.
 She has even on occasions been asked to lift her legs whilst Marlene does the hoovering.
 Boycie fires her in the episode "Bothered and Bewildered" after he catches her sitting around doing nothing.
 However, after some strange experiences he re-hires her – immediately, these experiences were set up by Marlene herself, possibly because she enjoys having something to do during the day, and someone to talk to while doing it.

 Mrs Cakeworthy has a husband who has been seen on occasions, most notably in the 2006 Christmas special "From Here to Paternity".
 She has also been seen to hold séances within The Grange since "More Questions Than Answers".
 Mrs Cakeworthy is also said to have a dust intolerance.

 Although she appears to have numerous eccentricities, namely her claim to possess paranormal powers – such as being able to talk to the dead – and her preference of using old local language in daily conversation, she is actually one of the most level-headed characters amongst the local population.
+She is also, however, shown to be extremely nosey, frequently spying on Boycie and Marlene's conversations and reading other people's post, and spreading the word through town as gossip, sometimes incorrectly, which has often led to misunderstandings and sometimes violent confrontations, one of which resulting in Boycie getting two black eyes based on incorrect pregnancy assumptions, and another in both Boycie and Tyler assaulting Marlene's homosexual interior decorator who they believed Marlene was having a secret affair with while Boycie was away.

-Her husband, Colin, is in and out of hospital almost every series and thus she appears to be under pressure on occasions however, her responsibilities are sometimes thrown to one side much to other peoples' disgust.
+Her husband (and cousin), Colin, is in and out of hospital almost every series and thus she appears to be under pressure on occasions however, her responsibilities are sometimes thrown to one side much to other peoples' disgust.
 She is sometimes selfish and oblivious to other peoples problems.